alexzanderr/rust-typeracer/todo/IDEAS.md

 - [ ] improve performance of the code

-- [ ] add auto detection of window lostfocus and then the game should pause automatically

 - [ ] fix typeracer game logic inside the match block, some things are redundant;
   inside `Typeracer::handle_key_event(&mut self)` method